NCKU-CCS/line_bot_server/README.md

 - `POSTGRESQL_PORT`

 ### Develop
-When developing, you should define your own `local.py` under `settings`.
+When developing, you should define your own `local.py` under `settings/`.
 This file will be and should be ignored by git.

 You should import `base.py` first.